Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 Out of scope, expired, or revoked.
 Humanos requests step-up approval in real time (SMS, API), updates the mandate, and resumes once authorization is valid.

-The merchant verifies the mandate directly through Humanos — not the agent’s runtime.
+The merchant verifies the mandate directly through Humanos.

 How Ralio implemented it.